hpcde/spmv-acc/README.md

 ## For Developers
 ### Add a new kernel strategy
-A **kernel strategy** is a algorithm for calculating SpMV on device side.
+A **kernel strategy** is an algorithm for calculating SpMV on device side.
 You can specific another kernel strategy (algorithm) by following rules:
 1. Edit [config.cmake](config.cmake) to add a kernel strategy checking (e.g. add a strategy named `awesome_spmv`).
 ```diff